Rheaazarraga/100-Days-of-Python/README.md

 ### ⭐️ Day 2 :

 Data types, Numbers, Operations, Type Conversion, f-Strings.
+The lessons went over PEMDAS for proper calculations and introduced the round() function, and the format() function.
+The project for the day was to create a tip calculator which would determine each person's bill total, including the tip.